-In commercial collaboration with Visit Päijänne and the European Agricultural Fund
+In commercial collaboration with Visit Päijänne and the European Agricultural Fund.

 At the end of June, I and Joni (the guy with the yellow jacket in the picture below) planned to cycle the large ring route (132 km) from Hartola to Sysmä and back through Kammiovuori – the second highest point in southern Finland – and also to take a few photos for Visit Päjänne.

-The road from Vääksy to Sysmä and to the northern part of Lake Päijänne has been chosen as one of the most beautiful scenic routes in Finland and part of it is also on this cycle route.
+The road from Vääksy to Sysmä and the northern part of Lake Päijänne has been chosen as one of the most beautiful scenic routes in Finland and part of it is also on this cycle route.

 The highlights of this bike tour were: